shuttle-hq/shuttle-examples/actix-web/clerk/README.md

 Make sure you don't commit this file.

 Get the `VITE_CLERK_PUBLISHABLE_KEY` secret and put it in `frontend/.env`.
-The key placed there is public, so it does not have to be gitignored.

 > The frontend was initialized from the React+TS template in `npm create vite@latest`.
 > The Clerk components were then added by following the guide at <https://clerk.com/docs/quickstarts/react>.